mykulyak/awesome-links/README.md

 # learning-resources
-A collection of resources related with agile siftware methodologies
+A collection of resources related to IT